Vedant332/vedantrajkavi.dev/src/contents/swarom.dev-deployment.md

 ## Current Apporach

 So to automate this I decided to use Ansible, why?
 Because I used at my internship to help a colleage and I thought it was pretty cool.
-So this is what my deployment looks like
+So this is what my deployment looks like:

 - Trigger `swarom.dev`
 - Shell Script Executes